Earth Notes: MHRV (Mechanical Heat-Recovery Ventilation) and HR25H ReviewUpdated 2021-04-11 08:11 GMT.

 There are various other names for this technology.
 MVHR or Mechanical Ventilation with Heat Recovery is common.
-SRHRV (SRMHRV) ie Single Room Heat Recovery Ventilation is a more specific term for the particular style I review here.
-Also energy saving fan or energy-efficient extractor fan.
+SRHRV (SRMHRV) ie Single Room [Mechanical] Heat Recovery Ventilation is a more specific term for the particular style I review here.
+Also "energy saving fan" or energy-efficient extractor fan.
 Or just plain old HRV, ie Heat Recovery Ventilation.
 Also ERV for Energy Recovery Ventilation, for systems that exchange humidity between the air streams.

 Why use MHRV?

 To improve heating efficiency houses must become more air-tight and leak less heat through "unplanned ventilation".
 But that then brings increased stuffiness (high CO2 levels) and moisture/humidity from people inside breathing, cooking and washing.
 MHRV counters those issues efficiently.

 Unless dealt with, raised CO2 and humidity are unpleasant and unhealthy, and can cause mould to grow for example.

 MHRV can also help keep the heat out in summer, when the building is cooler than outside.
 Keep the ventilation and your cool!

 No, usually not.
 It can be a bit louder when in boost mode, but that should only be for a reasonably short time.